-Red flag warnings were posted at late morning and were expected to remain in effect through much of Friday due to predicted strong gusts and very low relative humidity, the National Weather Service said.
+Red flag warnings went into effect Wednesday morning and will remain in effect through much of Friday due to strong gusts and low relative humidity, the National Weather Service said.

 The extreme gusty conditions knocked over a massive tree in North Hollywood overnight, sending it crashing through the roof of a home, which has been red-tagged.
 Residents in the area were startled by the boom sounding off as the tree snapped.